core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 ### Source of Truth

-The information about the client extracted by the server from the request Echo value has different sources of truth depending on the application.
+The information extracted by the server from the request Echo value has different sources of truth depending on the application.
 Understanding this helps the server implementer decide the necessary protection of the Echo value.